-Rugby takeover at Sunderland AFC Fan Zone
+Rugby takeover at Sunderland AFC fan zone

-The trophy’s appearance is part of a rugby takeover of the fan zone on International Women's Day, on Saturday 8 March.
+The trophy’s appearance is part of a rugby takeover of the fan zone on International Women's Day, on Saturday 8 March - ahead of the Women’s Rugby World Cup kicking off at the stadium later this year.

-Families coming along to the fan zone at the Beacon of Light ahead of the Sunderland v Cardiff City match will be able to try their hand at a whole range of exciting rugby inspired activities on the day.
+Families coming along to the fan zone at the Beacon of Light ahead of the Sunderland v Cardiff City match will be able to try their hand at a whole range of rugby-inspired activities on the day.

 Councillor Beth Jones, Cabinet Member for Communities, Culture and Tourism at Sunderland City Council, said: "We're thrilled to have secured the Women's Rugby World Cup trophy for our fan zone takeover on International Women's Day.